 Use speed performance budgets to guide decisions

-A speed performance budget is a method of ensuring that designers, developers, and business stakeholders hold each other accountable for delivering fast web pages.
+A speed performance budget is a method of ensuring that visual designers, developers, and business stakeholders hold each other accountable for delivering fast web pages.
 The budget caps the number of seconds it takes for a design to fully load on a 3G connection.
-We focus on 3G because through 2020, 70% of mobile network connections globally will occur at 3G and faster speeds.1 A good best practice is three seconds or less—53% of people will leave a page if it takes longer than that to load.2
+We focus on 3G because through 2020, 70% of cellular network connections globally will occur at 3G and faster speeds.1 A good best practice is three seconds or less—53% of visits are abandoned if a mobile site takes longer than three seconds to load.2

 Provide agency partners with speed criteria